 Conditions of Contract

-The Authority’s standard https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/914956/standard-condensed-terms.odt provided as part of the RFQ will be included in any contract awarded as a result of this quotation process.
+The Authority’s standard terms provided as part of the RFQ will be included in any contract awarded as a result of this quotation process.
 The Authority will not accept any changes to these terms and conditions proposed by a supplier.

 Suppliers should note that the quotation provided by the successful bidder will form part of the Contract.